 Barcaldine Tag Along Tours

 Experience the life of an outback family who has owned and operated Dunraven, a working sheep and cattle station, for over 100 years.
-The whole family will love the Tag Along Tour of Dunraven, which covers 30km and offers something different on every tour.
+The whole family will love the Tag Along Tour of Dunraven, which over 2.5 to 3 hours covers 30km and offers something different on every tour.

 Operating Hours: Tuesdays and Fridays at 9 am during the winter months or by appointment.

 Barcaldine Rec Park